-Aged five when his father died, a year later after his younger brother had also died the family moved to the paternal family home, in the wine growing region of Naumburg an der Saale, where he had a strongly religious childhood.
+He was five when his father died, followed a year later by his younger brother, and the family moved to the paternal family home, in the wine growing region of Naumburg an der Saale, where he had a strongly religious childhood.

-Continuing the family tradition Nietzsche, (pronounced Nee tcha), began theological studies combined with classical philology at Bonn University, however after his initial term in 1864, having lost his faith, he focused on philology, the interpretation of biblical and classical texts.
+Continuing the family tradition Nietzsche, (pronounced Nee tcha), began theological studies combined with classical philology at Bonn University, however after his initial term in 1864, he lost his faith and focused on philology; the interpretation of biblical and classical texts.

-The first of his many and varied manuscripts was published during his time at Leipzig University where he had followed his former Bonn philology professor, and, as Europe was going through one of its periodical questionings of authority, tradition and beliefs, he was inspired to further his studies into the sphere of philosophy.
+The first of his many and varied manuscripts was published during his time at Leipzig University, where he had followed his former Bonn philology professor, and Europe was going through one of its periodical questionings of authority, tradition and beliefs, which inspired him to further his study of philosophy.

-Without a completed PhD and aged only 24 Nietzsche accepted tenure as Professor of Classical Philology at the University of Basel and moved to Switzerland, from where, despite having renounced his Prussian statehood, he became a medical orderly volunteer with the Naumburg division of the Prussian artillery during the 1870-1871 Franco-Prussian war.
+Without a completed PhD, and aged only 24, Nietzsche accepted tenure as Professor of Classical Philology at the University of Basel, Switzerland, and during the 1870-1871 Franco-Prussian war became a medical orderly volunteer with the Naumburg division of the Prussian artillery.
+Although he had renounced his Prussian statehood after moving to Switzerland.

-While in Basel he resumed contact with the composer Richard Wagner, whose music he had admired as a boy at school and had met while in Leipzig, and who became a close friend and had a strong influence upon Nietzsche and his way of thinking.
+In Basel he resumed contact with the composer Richard Wagner whose music he had admired as a boy at school, and had met in Leipzig, and the composer became a close friend who had a strong influence upon Nietzsche and his way of thinking.

-Something that Nietzsche acknowledged even after their friendship had ended, as he had become disenchanted with the composerís antisemitism, idealism of suffering, and the poor quality of both the performances and audiences of the 1876 Bayreuth Festival.
+Something that Nietzsche acknowledged even after their friendship had ended, as he had become disenchanted with Wagner's anti-semitism, idealism of suffering, and the poor quality of both the performances and audiences of the 1876 Bayreuth Festival.

-However, perhaps due to his challenging style of writing, common agreement regarding the analysis, understanding and importance of Nietzsche's, mainly unread in his life time, books, studies and essays remains limited.
+Perhaps due to his challenging style of writing, common agreement regarding the analysis, understanding and importance of Nietzsche's books, studies and essays, which were mainly unread in his lifetime, remains limited.

-Despite his academic reputation and because of his anti-Christian attitude his application for a post with the University of Leipzig was rejected, and it was made clear to him that his opinions were considered unacceptable so there was no future for him within Germany.
+Despite his academic reputation, because of his anti-Christian attitude his application for a post with the University of Leipzig was rejected; it was made clear to him that his opinions were considered unacceptable and that there was no future for him within Germany.

 It is said that in January 1889, in Turin, Nietzsche saw a coachman whipping a horse so ran to protect the animal, and while throwing his arms around its neck fell down to the ground suffering a mental breakdown from which he never recovered.

 After a series of strokes had left him unable to speak or walk he died from pneumonia on August 25th 1900, aged 56.
-Paradoxically, although Nietzsche had openly attacked Christianity for a great deal of his adult life, Elizabeth arranged a Christian funeral at the church in the town where he had been born, and it was there in the family grave and alongside the father who had died 51 years previously that he was buried.
+Paradoxically, although Nietzsche had openly attacked Christianity for a great deal of his adult life, Elizabeth arranged a Christian funeral at the church behind the house in which he had been born, and he was buried in the family grave.
+Alongside the father who had died 51 years before.